Processes

 miRNA expression z-score is typically z-scores across normal samples (or tumor samples if normal samples are not supplied) for each gene.
 Missing values are kept as "NA".
 Mirbase id is used to indicate miRNA.

-1.10 Gene-level methylation z-score
+1.10 Gene level methylation z-score

-Gene-level methylation z-score is typically z-scores across normal samples (or tumor samples if normal samples are not supplied) for each gene.
+Gene level methylation z-score is typically z-scores across normal samples (or tumor samples if normal samples are not supplied) for each gene.
 Missing values are kept as "NA".
 Gene symbols are processed as described in section "1.5".

 2. Counting mutations for a dataset

 For simple somatic mutations, we count the mutation numbers for each sample to get a mutation count distribution.
 For each sample, we call a gene as mutated gene if there are mutations in that gene.
 We count sample frequencies for all genes and list the top frequent genes.
-We also count sample frequencies for each mutation.
+We also count sample frequencies for each mutations.
 To identify the same mutations across all datasets, we annotate them to GRCh38 ensembl release 106 by VEP to get HGVS identifiers.
-Thus, mutations cannot be lifted to hg38 (by UCSC liftover chains) or do not have HGVSc identifiers are filtered out.
+Thus, mutations can not be lifted to hg38 (by UCSC liftover chains) or do not have HGVSc identifiers are filtered out.
 We list mutations mutated in at least 2 samples in a table with some important annotations by VEP and give top frequent mutations (with non-empty HGVSp) in a figure.

 3. Counting fusions for a dataset